 Thankfully, real life doesn’t really mirror high school flicks, but, and this is a big BUT, It turns out bullying follows us straight into adulthood – it’s just a little less obvious.
-Most of us like to think we’re better than that but, truth be told, workplace bullying is more commonplace than you’d think.
+Despite our desire to believe otherwise, workplace bullying is more commonplace than you’d think.

 Sadly, the devastating effects of bullying can plague the bully, the bullied and anyone else in the area.